apache/yunikorn-site/docs/developer_guide/build.md

 The YuniKorn project has four repositories three of those repositories have a dependency at the go level.
 These dependencies are part of the go modules and point to the github repositories.
-During development it can be required to break the dependency on the committed version from github.
+During the development cycle it can be required to break the dependency on the committed version from github.
 This requires making changes in the module file to allow loading a local copy or a forked copy from a different repository.

 #### Affected repositories